ikko/sym/docs/paper/A_Principled_Framework.md

      5.2 Business Process Reengineering (BPR)

-     «symbol»'s agility is paramount for BPR initiatives, which advocate for the radical redesign of  core  business  processes to achieve dramatic improvements [6].
+     «symb»'s agility is paramount for BPR initiatives, which advocate for the radical redesign of  core  business  processes to achieve dramatic improvements [6].
 By representing business processes as dynamic graphs, H.A.L.42 Inc. can rapidly model and implement such changes:

-        * Early Customer Feedback Integration: A new feedback loop from Customer Support to Design is modeled by linking SupportTicket symbols directly to Project or specific Design_Block symbols.
+        * Early Customer Feedback Integration: A new feedback loop from Customer Support to Design is modeled by linking SupportTicket symbs directly to Project or specific Design_Block symbs.
 This transforms a sequential process into a concurrent, iterative one, significantly reducing iteration cycles.
-        * Concurrent Test & Packaging: By modeling Test_Case and Package_Type symbols as part of a Concurrent_Process symbol, H.A.L.42 Inc. can optimize its manufacturing flow, allowing certain non-critical tests and initial packaging steps to occur in parallel, improving time-to-market.
+        * Concurrent Test & Packaging: By modeling Test_Case and Package_Type symbs as part of a Concurrent_Process symb, H.A.L.42 Inc. can optimize its manufacturing flow, allowing certain non-critical tests and initial packaging steps to occur in parallel, improving time-to-market.

      5.3 Cross-Functional Collaboration

-     «symbol» acts as a shared knowledge graph, breaking down organizational silos:
+     «symb» acts as a shared knowledge graph, breaking down organizational silos:

-        * Design Change Communication: When the Design team initiates a Design_Change_Notification symbol linked to an affected CPU_Cluster, this symbol is then linked to the Fabrication and Test teams.
-The Test team can then update its Test_Plan symbol, which is linked to specific Test_Case symbols.
+        * Design Change Communication: When the Design team initiates a Design_Change_Notification symb linked to an affected CPU_Cluster, this symb is then linked to the Fabrication and Test teams.
+The Test team can then update its Test_Plan symb, which is linked to specific Test_Case symbs.
 This unified representation ensures all stakeholders are immediately aware of changes and their implications, fostering real-time, coordinated responses.

      5.4 Strategic Decision Making

-     «symbol» integrates diverse data for holistic strategic analysis:
+     «symb» integrates diverse data for holistic strategic analysis:

-        * Strategic Project Prioritization: Project symbols are enriched with metadata such as projected_market_share and R_and_D_investment.
+        * Strategic Project Prioritization: Project symbs are enriched with metadata such as projected_market_share and R_and_D_investment.
 A custom weighting function, applied via SymbolIndex, prioritizes projects based on strategic importance, enabling data-driven resource allocation and risk management.
 This allows H.A.L.42 Inc. to identify and mitigate